Bucket List: Amazing Places to Visit in Lombok, Indonesia

-Lombok, Indonesia, is this little known island sitting just next to Bali that’s considered Indonesia’s hidden paradise.
-People looking for a vacation on an island paradise usually head straight to Bali not knowing that Lombok, just right next door, is a great alternative if they want to experience an “unspoiled” Bali the way it was before its commercialization.
+Lombok, Indonesia, is this little-known island sitting just next to Bali that’s considered Indonesia’s hidden paradise.
+People looking for a vacation on an island paradise usually head straight to Bali, not knowing that Lombok, just right next door, is an excellent alternative if they want to experience an “unspoiled” Bali the way it was before its commercialization.

 Lombok boasts stunning pristine white sand beaches, bright turquoise waters, and beautiful unspoiled natural attractions, all of which people can experience without huge groups of tourists.
 Lombok is also home to the majestic Mount Rinjani, a volcano mountain acting as Lombok’s signature landmark.

 The island is also rich with culture from its local people, the Sasak.
 Lombok has it all; from its volcano, white sand beaches with waters rich with marine life, and unspoiled nature, travelers have many activities to do to discover this beautiful island paradise.

 Hike Mount Rinjani

-Mount Rinjani is the most famous landmark that Lombok has to offer and is one of the main reasons that travelers set foot on the island.
+Mount Rinjani is the most famous landmark that Lombok offers and is one of the main reasons travelers set foot on the island.
 Experienced hikers, adventurers, and the strong-willed are welcomed to take the challenge of reaching this mighty volcano’s summit.

 It’s best to do it with an experienced guide for safety and because it’ll take 3-4 days of hiking to reach the summit, hiking up to 3,700 meters.
 Then you’ll get to say that you’ve conquered Indonesia’s second-tallest volcano.

 Senaru Walking Tour

 Most travelers who set foot at Senaru are onward bound to climb up Mount Rinjani.
-But Senaru itself offers amazing sights from the surrounding nature, and the local people are some of the friendliest and welcoming in the world.
+But Senaru offers fantastic sights from the surrounding nature, and the local people are some of the friendliest and welcoming in the world.